The Mets' Francisco Lindor, left, and the Dodgers' Shohei Ohtani.

 For the first time since 2015, the Mets are headed to the National League Championship Series.

-The Mets and Dodgers open their best-of-seven series — a battle between the lowest-seeded, season-saving upstarts versus the top-seeded perennial power — at 8:15 p.m.
+The Mets and Dodgers will open their best-of-seven series — a battle between the lowest-seeded, season-saving upstarts versus the top-seeded perennial power — at 8:15 p.m.
 ET Sunday in Los Angeles.
 At the outset, here are five storylines that will dominate conversation and perhaps the games.

-After spending his first six seasons stateside with the toiling Angels, the best baseball player in the world joined the Dodgers on a 10-year, $700 million deal — the largest in the history of North American professional sports — last offseason.
+After spending his first six seasons stateside with the Angels, the best baseball player in the world joined the Dodgers on a 10-year, $700 million deal — the largest in the history of North American professional sports — last offseason.

 Mets versus Dodgers also means Francisco Lindor versus Ohtani.
-Through part of September, that represented a fun philosophical question about the rightful NL MVP: offensive-and-defensive greatness versus historically excellent offense without defense?
+Through part of September, that represented a fun philosophical question about the rightful NL MVP: offensive-and-defensive greatness versus historically excellent offense without defense.
 Ohtani looked like the favorite all along, and Lindor’s back injury pretty much ended any debate.
-But these are still two premier players.
+But these still are two premier players.

 By the way, let’s be honest: MLB’s dream World Series is Ohtani’s Dodgers against Aaron Judge’s Yankees.
 That would be two marquee franchises, featuring the likely MVPs, from the sport’s biggest markets.
 The Mets will try to ruin that possibility.